JoshuaDanielRubin/SAFARI_paper_data/README.md

 # SAFARI Experiment Data

-This repository contains the scripts, data, and analyses necessary to reproduce our benchmarking experiment results.
-Please note that you may need to modify some paths and configurations to reproduce the results on your machine.
+This repository contains scripts and data for the manuscript "SAFARI: Pangenome Alignment of Ancient DNA Using Purine/Pyrimidine Encodings".